binquanwang/CFL_master/README.md

-This repo contains the source code for our CVPR'19 work "Patch-based discriminative feature learning for unsupervised person re-identification"
+This repo contains the source code for our work "Central Feature Learning for Unsupervised Person Re-identification"

-Our implementation is based on [Pytorch](https://pytorch.org/).

 ### Prerequisites